What Is Prostate?

 Non-bacterial prostatitis is diagnosed when there is no evidence of any bacteria in the urine or prostatic fluid.
 There is no specific test to diagnose Non-Bacterial Prostatitis, it is diagnosed after eliminating other causes, such as cystitis, kidney stones, etc.

-PSA is a substance which is known to be produced by the prostate naturally.
+PSA is a substance that is known to be produced by the prostate naturally.
 High levels of PSA in the blood are sometimes, but not always, an indication of prostate cancer.
 Thus, if the patient is having high levels of PSA and symptoms of prostatitis, the patient should be rechecked after completing the course of antibiotics.

 Complications Of Prostatitis: